Hydraulic Lime, Which NHL?

 Medium Density Masonry

 NHL 3.5 is for general building, suitable for moderately permeable masonry materials.
-Basically, if you don't need to use NHL 2 or NHL 5 then use this.
+This is a reasonable choice if there's no compelling reason to use NHL 2 or NHL 5.

 NHL 3.5, Typical Uses: